HuaYuXiao/OV5640-VGA/README.md

 ![th](https://github.com/HuaYuXiao/ov5640-VGA/assets/117464811/3363c16f-faf1-4a56-ac5d-2564dfc40d14)

-The following is the port definition of the module:
+The following is the port definition of the module OV5640:

 ```VHDL
 entity ov5640_capture is